playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 ## Scala ActionBuilder and BodyParser changes

 The Scala `ActionBuilder` trait has been modified to specify the type of the body as a type parameter, and add an abstract `parser` member as the default body parsers.
 You will need to modify your ActionBuilders and pass the body parser directly.

-The `Action` global object and `BodyParsers.parse` are now deprecated.
-They are replaced by injectable traits, `DefaultActionBuilder` and `PlayBodyParsers` respectively.
-If you are inside a controller, they are automatically provided by the new `BaseController` trait (see the controller changes below).

 ## Scala Controller changes